RealTimeLogic/LSP-Examples/ESP32/README.md

 ### ESP32 Examples

 Copy the files to an [Xedge-powered ESP32](https://realtimelogic.com/ba/ESP32/) by creating an LSP-enabled app and then uploading the files to the ESP32 by navigating to http://ip-address/rtl/apps/app-name/.
 Then drop the files into the Web File Manager window.
+Do not upload xlua files you do not intend to run since xlua files automatically run when the application starts.
+LSP files, on the other hand, only run when accessed by a browser or any other HTTP client.
+See the [Xedge documentation](https://realtimelogic.com/ba/doc/?url=Xedge.html) for details.

 New to Lua?
 Check out the online Lua tutorial: https://tutorial.realtimelogic.com/